danielnuriyev/danielnuriyev.github.io/README.md

 Intetion is like catching the wind in the sail in the direction of your goal.

 When you create an intention, think about the goal and not the steps to achieve it.
-But when you come across something that brings you closer to the goal, use it.
+But when you come across something that brings you closer to the goal, use it with gratitude.

 #### How to handle obstacles